Gordon Hill Press

 Vannessa attended the publishing program at Centennial College after receiving a B.A. from McMaster University in English Literature, Cultural Studies, and Critical Theory.
 Vannessa has diverse experience in the industry, first interning in the audiobook department at Kobo, then selling books at House of Anansi's brick and mortar shop, assisting with programming and panel building for the Word on the Street festival, to working in marketing for University of Toronto Press, and most recently, working as a publicist for ECW Press.
 With knowledge of all of these facets of the business, Vannessa has a good understanding of the pipelines, individuals, and minutiae of the publishing industry.

-Vannessa's experience extends into the community, as a curator of writing workshops, and host of the summer open mic reading series, Legible Intelligibles, circa 2016.
+Vannessa's experience extends into the community, as a curator of writing workshops, and host of the summer open mic reading series, Legible Intelligibles, since 2016.

 Vannessa is enthusiastic and dedicated to championing the writing of marginalized voices.